 - Adobe Systems Adobe Photoshop

 - Microsoft Publisher

-How to Become a Commercial & Industrial Designer
+How do I Become a Commercial & Industrial Designer?

 What kind of Commercial and Industrial Designer requirements are there?